 Out of 2,18,000 checks done in India during 2014-15, almost three out of 10 screenings contained a lie as per HireRight, an employment-based screening company.
 Among them, 52% were related to educational details, while 11% contained discrepancies connected with employment inaccuracies.
 You might have read about Scott Thompson, former CEO of Yahoo who was accused of embellishing his academic credentials after some investigations.
 Consequences being he was considered untenable and left the company.
 Many such cases have been occurring lately.
 This news compels the recruiters to use a systematic and versatile method of recruitment which can be fulfilled by psychometric assessments.

 CONSEQUENCES OF BAD HIRING

 “A small team of A+ players can run circles around a giant team of B and C players.”

 - Steve Jobs

 Bad hiring comes into play when the person hired is not able to perform the way expected.
-According to a research, nearly 43% of the companies got trapped in the situation of bad hearing because they preferred urgency to quality.
+According to research, nearly 43% of the companies got trapped in the situation of bad hearing because they preferred urgency to quality.
 The most important asset that a company pertains to is the people, irrespective of its size.
-It has been stated by Global HR Research that 39% of businesses report a decrease in productivity due to bad hire.
-This, in turn comes up with a compensation which is fulfilled by the good employee.
+It has been stated by Global HR Research that 39% of businesses report a decrease in productivity due to a bad hire.
+This, in turn, comes up with compensation, which is fulfilled by the good employee.
 Moreover, if we talk about the literal cost of bad hiring, it includes the subtle hiring cost including maintenance, severance and opportunity cost (which must have been invested in finding out the right candidate).
 This bad hiring thing totally disrupts the employee cycle.
-Thus, an objective form of soft skills evaluation could contribute a lot in right hiring.
+Thus, an objective form of soft skills evaluation could contribute a lot to the right hiring.